OpheliaCat/hipster-cli/README.md

 # hipster-cli
-CLI for creating and managing Hipster stack projects
+CLI for creating and managing Hipster stack projects.